 This is the advice that medical experts say, but sadly, millions are doing the opposite!
 Healthy Hearing says that nothing should be placed inside the ear to remove dirt and debris.
-Doing so is very dangerous and could result to hearing loss or damage to the ear canal (eardrum).
+Doing so is very dangerous and could result in hearing loss or damage to the ear canal (eardrum).
 Click the link to read the detailed explanation by Healthy Hearing on why we should not clean our ears with cotton buds.

 How To Clean Ears Without Cotton Buds

-Here’s a diagram from Healthy Hearing that best describes on how to clean our ears properly without using cotton buds:
+Here’s a diagram from Healthy Hearing that best describes how to clean our ears properly without using cotton buds:

 Confession Of A Cotton Bud Addict

-But after discovering about the low waste/zero waste movement, I found out that the “feeling of an incomplete bath routine” was purely psychological.
+But after discovering about the low-waste/zero-waste movement, I found out that the “feeling of an incomplete bath routine” was purely psychological.